Zag-Research/Zag-Smalltalk/reference/MistDesign.md

 Each code form has some vocabulary in which it is expressed.

-Source code's vocabulary is linear text, though the content of that text will vary based on the grammer being used.
+Source code's vocabulary is linear text, though the content of that text will vary based on the grammar being used.

 Macro Fog's vocabulary is chosen to represent operations with semantic meaning in Mist.
 Two methods that do the same thing using the same algorithm will tend to have very similar Macro Fog representations, regardless of the syntax, implementation strategy, or target instruction set architecture.